graphaware/neo4j-resttest/README.md

 GraphAware RestTest is a simple library for testing code that talks to Neo4j running in <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode.

+## Community vs Enterprise

+This open-source (GPL) version of the module is compatible with GraphAware Framework Community (GPL), which in turn is compatible with Neo4j Community Edition (GPL) only.
+It *will not work* with Neo4j Enterprise Edition, which is a proprietary and commercial software product of Neo4j, Inc..

+GraphAware offers an Enterprise version of the GraphAware Framework to licensed users of Neo4j Enterprise Edition.
+Please [get in touch](mailto:info@graphaware.com) to receive access.

 Getting the Software
 --------------------